 - Roll your vertebrae down until your hands are on the floor in front of you.

 - Walk your hands out little by little until you are in a high plank position.
-From here, Hoy says that "if the client is strong enough, I like to ask them to move their hands forward of their shoulders, heightening the core and challenging the shoulders."
+From here, Puleo says that "if the client is strong enough, I like to ask them to move their hands forward of their shoulders, heightening the core and challenging the shoulders."